-- After forging a deed, the thief can refinance your home, pocket the difference, and then walk away without making payments on the new mortgage.
-The homeowner is often unaware of this until the property goes into foreclosure.
+- Forging a deed to refinance the home, then pocketing the difference and walking away without making payments on the new mortgage; the homeowner is often unaware of this until the property goes into foreclosure.

-- The thief can open a home equity line of credit through an account in your name and cash out, leaving you with the debt and potential foreclosure.
+- Opening a home equity line of credit (HELOC) through an account in your name and cashing out, leaving you with the debt and potential foreclosure

-- Some fraudsters target empty homes, such as vacation homes or the property of a deceased owner that is still in probate.
-A thief can steal the owner’s identity and sell the property, walking away with the profits.
+- Targeting empty homes, such as vacation homes or the property of a deceased owner still in probate; the thief may steal the owner’s identity and sell the property, walking away with the profits.

 Is Home Title Lock Worth It?

-It is difficult to pinpoint exactly how many cases of title fraud occur each year since many cases go unreported.
-Experian notes in its most recent Identity Theft Statistics report that in 2017, there were 30,034 reported cases of identity theft leading to loan or lease fraud.
+It is difficult to pinpoint exactly how many cases of title fraud occur each year since many go unreported.
+In 2017, Experian noted 30,034 reported cases of identity theft leading to loan or lease fraud.
 Although not every instance was title theft, a representative for Experian said that home title theft is included in that category.
-Home Title Lock’s FAQ page states that title fraud losses in 2015 (the most recent numbers the company provides) totaled more than $5 billion.
+Home Title Lock itself reports that title fraud losses in 2015 (the most recent numbers the company provides) totaled more than $5 billion.

 Home Title Lock Cost

-Challenging deed theft, once it occurs, can be prohibitively expensive — up to $100,000 or more, based on news reports of previous cases of title theft documented in publications like the New York Post and The Washington Post.
-By comparison, Home Title Lock costs about $15 per month, per property (or about $180 per year, per property).
+Challenging deed theft, once it occurs, can be costly — up to $100,000 or more based on news reports of previous cases of title theft documented in publications like the New York Post and The Washington Post.
+By comparison, Home Title Lock costs about $15 per month, per property (or about $150 per property if billed annually).

 This is a relatively low price to monitor for title fraud if you think your home may be at risk.
-However, keep in mind that Home Title Lock only promises expert assistance in the case of title or mortgage fraud; it will not cover all of your legal expenses in the event of an actual title theft.
+However, keep in mind that Home Title Lock only promises expert assistance and some financial coverage in the case of title or mortgage fraud; it will not cover all of your legal expenses in the event of an actual title theft.